Bifurcation values of families of real curves: The non-splitting condition

 This ends the proof of the reduction of the second part of Theorem \ref{t:main} to its first part.\fin

-\begin{remark} In the above proof we need to assume the constancy of the Betti number $b_1(X_t)$ since this condition is \emph{not implied} by the constancy of the Betti number $b_0(X_t)$, $NS(a)$ and $NV(a)$ together.
-The reason of this behaviour, which can be seen in \cite[Example 3.2]{TZ}, is the phenomenon of ``breaking'' of circle components at infinity.
-Nevertheless such loss of point at infinity can be avoided if instead of $NS(a)$ we ask the $SNS(a)$ condition of Definition \ref{d:split}, as shown by the following result. \end{remark}
+\begin{remark} In the above proof we need to assume the constancy of the Betti number $b_1(X_t)$ since this condition is \emph{not implied} by the constancy of the Betti number $b_0(X_t)$, by $NS(a)$ and by $NV(a)$ together.
+The reason of this behavior, which can be seen in \cite[Example 3.2]{TZ}, is the phenomenon of ``breaking'' of oval components at infinity.
+Nevertheless such loss of points at infinity can be avoided if instead of $NS(a)$ we ask the $SNS(a)$ condition of Definition \ref{d:split}, as shown by the following result. \end{remark}

-\begin{corollary} In the conditions of Theorem \ref{t:main}, we have the equivalence:\\ \centerline{ $a\not\in B(F)$ $\Leftrightarrow$ $SNS(a)$ and $NV(a)$.} \end{corollary} \begin{proof} Conditions $SNS(a)$ and $NV(a)$ are obviously necessary for $a\not\in B(F)$.
+\begin{corollary} In the conditions of Theorem \ref{t:main}, the following equivalence holds:\\ \centerline{ $a\not\in B(F)$ $\Leftrightarrow$ $SNS(a)$ and $NV(a)$.} \end{corollary} \begin{proof} Conditions $SNS(a)$ and $NV(a)$ are obviously necessary for $a\not\in B(F)$.
 Let us show the sufficiency.
-By Remark \ref{rmns}(a), $NS(a)$ implies that $b_0(X_t) \ge b_0(X_a)$, for $t$ in some small enough disk centered at $a$.
+By Remark \ref{rmns}(a), $NS(a)$ implies the inequality $b_0(X_t) \ge b_0(X_a)$ for $t$ in some small enough disk centered at $a$.
 Next, $NS(a)$ together with $NV(a)$ imply that this inequality is an equality.
 What we only need in order to conclude is the constancy of $b_1(X_t)$ for $t$ in some neighbourhood of $a$, but this is exactly what the condition $SNS(a)$ insures. \end{proof}

-The conditions $NV(a)$, $NS(a)$ (hence $SNS(a)$ too) are conditions ``at infinity'', more precisely one can prove the following statement (in a similar way as above).
+The conditions $NV(a)$, $NS(a)$ (hence $SNS(a)$ too) are conditions ``at infinity'', more precisely one can prove the following statement in a similar way as above.